deanwampler/spark-scala-tutorial/tutorial/README.md

 * **WordCount2:** The *Word Count* algorithm: Read a corpus of documents, tokenize it into words, and count the occurrences of all the words.
 A classic, simple algorithm used to learn many Big Data APIs.
 By default, this example uses a file containing the King James Version (KJV) of the Bible.
 (The `data` directory has a `README` that discusses the sources of the data files.)
 This example hard-codes various information, so we'll only run it in local mode.
 * **WordCount3:** An alternative implementation of *Word Count* that uses a slightly different approach and also uses a small library to handle input command-line arguments, which we won't discuss in detail.
 This example and all subsequent examples run locally and in Hadoop.
 * **Matrix4:** Demonstrates using explicit parallelism on a simplistic Matrix application.
 * **Crawl5a:** Simulates a web crawler that builds an index of documents to words, the first step for computing the *inverse index* used by search engines.
 The documents "crawled" are sample emails from the Enron email dataset, each of which has been classified already as SPAM or HAM.
+(Part 1/1 for example 5.)
 * **InvertedIndex5b:** Using the crawl data, compute the index of words to documents (emails).
+(Part 2/2 for example 5.)
 * **NGrams6:** Find all N-word ("NGram") occurrences matching a pattern.
 In this case, the default is the 4-word phrases in the King James Version of the Bible of the form `% love % %`, where the `%` are wild cards.
 In other words, all 4-grams are found with `love` as the second word.
 The `%` are conveniences; the NGram Phrase can also be a regular expression, e.g., `% (hat|lov)ed? % %` finds all the phrases with `love`, `loved`, `hate`, and `hated`.
 * **Joins7:** Spark supports SQL-style joins as shown in this simple example.
 * **SparkStreaming8:** The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
 Running it is a little more involved.
 See below.
 * **SparkSQL9:** Uses the SparkSQL API to run basic queries over structured data, in this case, the same King James Version (KJV) of the Bible used in previous exercises.
 * **hadoop/SparkSQLParquet10:** Demonstrates writing and reading [Parquet](http://parquet.io)-formatted data, a popular file format with good performance.
-This example and the next one are in a `hadoop` package, because they use features that are difficult to run without a build of Spark for a specific Hadoop cluster.
-In contrast, the previous examples work in "local" mode, as well.
+This example and the next one are in a `hadoop` package, because they use features that are difficult to run outside Hadoop.
 * **hadoop/HiveSQL11:** A script that demonstrates interacting with Hive tables (we actually create one) in the Scala REPL!

 Let's now work through these exercises...